praneet1988/ELeFHAnt/README.md

 1) Bugs are brushed out
 2) Improved CelltypeAnnotation function.
 ELeFHAnt can now automatically detect if approximation or per cell based annotation is to be performed dependeing on number of cells in reference and query
 3) ntree argument for randomForest (number of decision trees) can be now bee adjusted by the user (Default: 500)
+4) Check out Benchmarking section to see how ELeFHAnt compares to other softwares / R packages like scPred and label transfer.

 ## Where to find previous versions
 Users can access ELeFHAnt previous releases from Releases section of GitHub [https://github.com/praneet1988/ELeFHAnt/releases]